 Civic responsibility is not dead.
 Teens are taking charge and putting their time and talents to work with the goal of making the world a better place.
 They have internalized the African proverb: If you think you are too small to make a difference, you haven’t spent the night with a mosquito.
 What’s more, many teens are focusing their efforts on getting into the kind of good trouble that the late John Lewis devoted his life to.

 It is important to not only have a voice, but also to use that voice for a greater purpose.
-There are so many truly inspirational books available that tell interesting stories and encourage teenagers to focus their energy in positive, constructive, and hopeful ways as change agents.
+There are so many truly inspiring books for teens that tell interesting stories and encourage teenagers to focus their energy in positive, constructive, and hopeful ways as change agents.
 Here are some of my favorites.

 5 Books for Teens Who Want to Change the World